TaplierShiru/ComputerNetworkUniversityCourse/README.md

 # ComputerNetworkUniversityCourse
-Laboratory work by computer network course from university
+Here are laboratory works for computer netoworks course from university.
+GUI writter using Qt (PySide2) library for Python